Diamond Naturals Adult Dog Lamb Meal & Rice Formula Dry Dog Food

 Most natural diamonds have ages between 1 billion and 3.5 billion years.
 Most were formed at depths between 150 and 250 kilometres (93 and 155 mi) in the Earth's mantle, although a few have come from as deep as 800 kilometres (500 mi).
 Under high pressure and temperature, carbon-containing fluids dissolved various minerals and replaced them with diamonds.
 Much more recently (hundreds to tens of million years ago), they were carried to the surface in volcanic eruptions and deposited in igneous rocks known as kimberlites and lamproites.

 Synthetic diamonds can be grown from high-purity carbon under high pressures and temperatures or from hydrocarbon gases by chemical vapor deposition (CVD).
-Imitation diamonds can also be made out of materials such as cubic zirconia and silicon carbide.
-Natural, synthetic, and imitation diamonds are most commonly distinguished using optical techniques or thermal conductivity measurements.
+Natural and synthetic diamonds are most commonly distinguished using optical techniques or thermal conductivity measurements.

 The dog (Canis familiaris or Canis lupus familiaris) is a domesticated descendant of the wolf.
-Also called the domestic dog, it was domesticated from an extinct population of wolves during the Late Pleistocene, over 14,000 years ago by hunter-gatherers, prior to the development of agriculture.
-The dog was the first species to be domesticated by humans.
-Experts estimate that due to their long association with humans, dogs have expanded to a large number of domestic individuals and gained the ability to thrive on a starch-rich diet that would be inadequate for other canids.
+Also called the domestic dog, it was selectively bred from an extinct population of wolves during the Late Pleistocene by hunter-gatherers.
+The dog was the first species to be domesticated by humans, over 14,000 years ago and before the development of agriculture.
+Experts estimate that due to their long association with humans, dogs have gained the ability to thrive on a starch-rich diet that would be inadequate for other canids.

 Dry or dryness most often refers to:

-• Lack of rainfall, which may refer to
+- Lack of rainfall, which may refer to

-• Arid regions
+- Arid regions

-• Drought
+- Drought

-• Dry or dry area, relating to legal prohibition of selling, serving, or imbibing alcoholic beverages
+- Dry or dry area, relating to legal prohibition of selling, serving, or imbibing alcoholic beverages

-• Dry humor, deadpan
+- Dry humor, deadpan

-• Dryness (medical)
+- Dryness (medical)

-• Dryness (taste), the lack of sugar in a drink, especially an alcoholic one
+- Dryness (taste), the lack of sugar in a drink, especially an alcoholic one

-• Dry direct sound without reverberation
+- Dry direct sound without reverberation

 Dry or DRY may also refer to: